xLPMG/efficient-machine-learning/README.md

 # efficient-machine-learning

-Repository for the Efficient Machine Learning class in the summer semester of 2024 at FSU Jena.
+Repository for the SS24 Efficient Machine Learning class at FSU Jena.
 For more information visit the [homepage](https://scalable.uni-jena.de/opt/eml/index.html)